kiwapp/Template-Customer-Survey/README.md

 Template_Customer_Survey
 ========================

-This app provides a simple form asking for a few personnal pieces of information and a sratchcard game.
-The number of winning cases and the winning probabilities can be customized.
+This app provides a simple form asking for a few personnal appreciations of services.
+Every text could be customized.

 ## File organisation
 - `app/` : Folder who contains all application sources.